Memory tidbit: “Tutubi”

 So this is what this warm, warm spell does to me.
 It makes me think of sherbet and ice cream from the past.
 From the distant past.

-These days, I am delightfully condemned to the highly unusual, positively weird, molecular gastronomy, New Age ice cream concoctions of my brother and nephew.
+These days, I am delightfully condemned to the highly unusual, positively weird, molecular gastronomy, New Age ice cream concoctions of my brother Gene and nephew Gino.
 But it’s a nice problem to have.
 LOL.

 Comedy relief: Instagone!